-Our infant, toddler and Preschool classrooms are deeply influenced by the Montessori philosophy.
-A Montessori classroom is an environment in which children have the freedom to choose their work and set their own pace within an engaging, well organized, sequenced curriculum.
+Our infant, toddler, and preschool classrooms are influenced by the Montessori philosophy.
+A Montessori classroom is a unique environment in which children have the freedom to choose their work and set their own pace within an engaging, well organized, sequenced curriculum.
 Our classrooms have all the materials necessary for ongoing learning at every stage.
+Pacific First Montessori is accredited by Pacific Northwest Montessori Association (PNMA).

 Our toddler and preschool classrooms are led by trained Montessori teachers.
 The Montessori classroom includes activities for the areas of language development, math, science, geography, art, sensorial materials and practical life or daily living skills.
 Each area of curriculum is organized from the concrete and simple to more complex attributes.
 Materials and activities are aesthetically pleasing, generally made with natural materials and very hands on -- providing children with the opportunity to learn sensorially as well as cognitively.
 Within this organized and creative environment, children are guided to become independent and self-disciplined and to experience the joy of learning and discovery.